Black Hole Response Theory and its Exact Shockwave Limit: Massless WQFT and the Shockwave at 0SF

 where $\Omega$ is the sum of the deflection energies.
 As the time derivative of the shockwave geodesic is

 the integrals in eq.~\eqref{eq:resummed-vertices-replacement} evaluate to

 and

 We see the haunting presence of $\delta(0)$ in the last term of the second integral.
-As we shall see, however, the response function of the shockwave is always transverse to $\Delta \bar b^\mu\Delta \bar b^\nu \propto P^\mu P^\nu$, meaning this term \emph{never} contributes to observables.
+Furthermore, the ambiguous value $\theta(0)$ appears.
+Both are attributed to the $\delta$-distribution of the shockwave, particularly the impulsive kick $\Delta \bar b^\mu \delta(\tau-\tau_0)$ of the geodesic velocity in eq.~\eqref{eq:geodesic_velocity}.
+The $\delta(0)$ term \emph{never} contributes to observables since, as we shall see, the response function of the shockwave is always transverse to $\Delta \bar b^\mu\Delta \bar b^\nu \propto P^\mu P^\nu$.
 For this reason, we completely drop this term going forward.
-Furthermore, the ambiguous value $\theta(0)$ appears; this ambiguity would formally be tempered by keeping the $\Lambda$ regulator finite throughout the computation, thereby smeering out the $\theta$-function.
-We however leave $\theta(0)$ arbitrary for the time being.
-See refs.~\cite{Balasin:1996mq, Steinbauer:1997dw} for a related discussion.
+The ambiguous $\theta(0)$ term would be tempered by keeping the $\Lambda$ regulator finite throughout the computation, thereby smearing out the $\theta$-function.
+We hence expect the value of $\theta(0)$ to be uniquely fixed, as in refs.~\cite{Balasin:1996mq, Steinbauer:1997dw}.
+The full analysis is to be carried out when observables are computed, and we keep $\theta(0)$ symbolic for the time being.

 Using the above, we find the resummed emission vertex and two-point vertex

 When $\Delta\bar v^\mu = \Delta\bar b^\mu = 0$, these vertices reduce to the usual perturbative vertices, as